Jillian DeCoursey

-Jillian DeCoursey (born July 26, 1984) is an American mixed martial artist.
-She currently competes in the atomweight division of the Invicta FC, where she is a former atomweight champion.
+Jillian DeCoursey (born July 26, 1984) is an American former mixed martial artist.
+She competed in the atomweight division of the Invicta FC, where she is a former atomweight champion.

 As of November 21, 2022, Sherdog ranks DeCoursey as the #4 atomweight in the world.

 Background

 DeCoursey was born and grew up in Queens, New York, United States.
 DeCoursey started undergraduate studies at University of Bridgeport and graduated from Hunter College.
 She started Jiu-Jitsu after she finished competing in collegiate basketball at Hunter College.
 She later picked up Muay Thai and eventually transitioned to mixed martial arts.

 DeCoursey also eventually finished her postgraduate studies at Iona University, earning a master's degree and owns her counselling practice in mental health.

 Mixed martial arts career

 Early career

 DeCoursey was signed by Invicta after amassing an amateur record of 8–1.
 She was an IBJJF brown belt medalist.

 Invicta Fighting Championships

-DeCoursey made her promotional debut on August 31, 2017 at Invicta FC 25: Kunitskaya vs. Pa'aluhi against Ashley Medina.
+DeCoursey made her promotional debut on August 31, 2017, at Invicta FC 25: Kunitskaya vs. Pa'aluhi against Ashley Medina.
 She won the fight via split decision.

-Her next fight came on March 24, 2018 at Invicta FC 28: Mizuki vs. Jandiroba against Rebekah Levine.
+Her next fight came on March 24, 2018, at Invicta FC 28: Mizuki vs. Jandiroba against Rebekah Levine.
 She won the fight via unanimous decision.

 On July 21, 2018, DeCoursey faced Alesha Zappitella, replacing Shino VanHoose, at Invicta FC 30: Frey vs. Grusander.

 For her next fight, DeCoursey fought outside of Invicta, being scheduled to face Katie Perez at CFFC 80.
 She won the fight by a third-round technical knockout.

 DeCoursey returned to Invicta to face Linda Mihalec at Invicta FC 39: Frey vs. Cummins II.
 DeCoursey won the fight by unanimous decision.

 DeCoursey was scheduled to challenge the reigning Cage Fury FC Strawweight champion Elise Reed at CFFC 91.
 Reed won the fight by unanimous decision.

 DeCoursey was scheduled to participate in a one-night Invicta Phoenix Tournament to determine the next atomweight title challenger.
 DeCoursey lost the quarterfinal bout against Linda Mihalec by split decision.

-DeCoursey faced Lindsey VanZandt on May 11, 2022 at Invicta FC 47.
+DeCoursey faced Lindsey VanZandt on May 11, 2022, at Invicta FC 47.
 She won the bout after knocking out VanZandt in the first round.